• Menu

 History of My Son

-My Son was established by the Cham people during the 4th to the 13th century.
+The Cham people established My Son during the 4th to the 13th century.
 The Cham people came to this region from Java in Indonesia.
-The location of the My Son sanctuary to the Cham people had a spiritual significant due to their worshipping of their Hindu God Shiva.
+The location of the My Son sanctuary to the Cham people had a spiritual significance due to their worshipping of their Hindu God, Shiva.
 The

-In 1898 a Frenchman M. C. Paris rediscovered the site of My Son.
-During 1903 and 1904 another Frenchman Henry Parmentier worked on preserving some of the 71 temples in the My Son site.
-He classified them into groups.
+In 1898, a Frenchman, M. C. Paris, rediscovered the site of My Son.
+During 1903 and 1904, another Frenchman, Henry Parmentier, worked on preserving some of the 71 temples in the My Son site.
+He classified them.

 Group H – dates to the 13th Century